Tired of Screens? Try These 5 Simple Digital Detox Habits

 How much duration is better for Digital Detox?

 Digital detox is a continuous process.
-Planning as a sprint might work to certain extent wherein you can plan for a day in a week or a week in a month or a month in a year but in the longer run it’s the lifestyle change that will help sustaining the Detox lifestyle.
+Planning as a sprint might work to a certain extent wherein you can plan for a day in a week or a week in a month or a month in a year but in the longer run it’s the lifestyle change through structured detox habit that will help sustain the Detoxing lifestyle.
 Techniques like Habit Stacking, using Digital tools can help you achieve the goal.

 Think of it like wellness for your brain.
 You don’t diet once and quit—you make better choices daily.
-Same with tech.
+Same with tech devices.